feathersjs/hooks/readme.md

 Middleware functions (or hook functions) take a `context` and an asynchronous `next` function as their parameters that allow it to wrap around another function.

-A middleware function can do things before calling `await next()` and after all other hooks and the function call return.
+A middleware function can do things before calling `await next()` and after all following middleware functions and the function call itself return.
 It can also `try/catch` the `await next()` call to handle and modify errors.
 This is the same control flow as in [KoaJS](https://koajs.com/).

 Each hook function wraps _around_ all other functions (like an onion).
 This means that the first registered middleware function will run first before `await next()` and as the very last after all following hooks.